Content

 When Living Alone Becomes a Luxury

-Living alone has slowly turned into a luxury that many cannot afford.
+Living alone has slowly turned into a luxury that many simply cannot afford.

-As a result, shared housing and co living have become the only realistic way to stay in the city where people work and build their lives.
+As a result, shared housing and co-living have become the only realistic way for many people to stay in the cities where they work and build their lives.

 In everyday European life, saying “I live with roommates” usually means living with people who are not family.
 This is extremely common among students, young professionals, expats, and people who have moved away from their hometowns.